GetStream/stream-firebase-extensions/activity-feeds/PREINSTALL.md

 Before installing this extension, make sure that you've [set up Firebase Authentication](https://firebase.google.com/docs/auth) in your Firebase project.

-You must also have a Stream Activity Feeds account set up before installing this extension.
+You must also have a Stream Activity Feeds app set up before installing this extension.
 You can do so on the [Stream](https://getstream.io/) site.

 #### Billing